earthbucks/nutorch/README.md

   installed on your system.

-**Nurtorch is only tested with macOS at this time.** While it should work on any platform in principle, it will most likely not work out of the box, and may require customization.
+**Nurtorch is only tested with macOS at this time.** While it should work on any platform in principle, it will most likely not work out of the box with Windows or Linux, and may require customization. **I will happily accept pull requests if you can make it work on Windows or Linux!**

 ### Install via Nushell and Cargo

-We assume you are using macOS have have installed all the prerequisites.
+I assume you are using macOS have have installed all the prerequisites.

 You can install Nutorch globally or locally.
 Either way, you will need to know the absolute path to the `nu_plugin_torch` binary to be able to run it.
 You will